rajan596/Devs-Journal/key-technologies/cassandra.md

 # Introduction
+- It was built by Facebook in 2007 to supports its Rapidly growing inbox search feature
 - Cassandra is NoSQL Column Oriented Data store.
-- It was built by Facebook to supports its Rapidly growing inbox search feature
 - Open source, distributed NoSQL DB
 - Wide column database : Not all col is required to be present for all the rows
 - Eventual consistenty model